johnjoeann4/notes/README.md

 # 2024-03-04
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, strive to write clean, readable, and maintainable code that solves problems efficiently.
 Remember that what you build today may need to be understood and modified tomorrow.
 Embrace modularity, use descriptive names, avoid premature optimization, and always keep learning from best practices and evolving technologies."

+# 2024-03-05
+- Today's programming wisdom is:

+"Premature optimization is the root of all evil." - Donald Knuth

+In fewer than 200 words: This quote by computer scientist Donald Knuth reminds us that optimizing code too early in the development process, without a clear understanding of where the actual bottlenecks lie, can lead to unnecessary complexity, harder maintenance, and potentially worse overall performance.
+Focus first on writing clear, correct, and maintainable code, then optimize only after profiling and identifying genuine performance issues.